 - Pads are super easy to use.

-- Can be worn before you start your period, if you think it may arrive.
+- Pads can be worn before you start your period if you think it may arrive.

 - Pads can gather or bunch up.